ssb22/adjuster/README.md

 -------------------

 `--ip_change_command`
 : An optional script or other shell command to launch whenever the public IP address changes.
 The new IP address will be added as a parameter; ip_query_url must be set to make this work.
-The script can for example update any Dynamic DNS services that point to the server, and perhaps verify that the update actually took place.
+The script can for example update any Dynamic DNS services that point to the server.

 `--ip_change_tries`  (default 1)
-: Number of times to run ip_change_command if it returns failure.
-0 means unlimited, which is not recommended.
+: Number of times to run ip_change_command if it returns failure (0 means unlimited, which is not recommended).
+For example, you can have the script return failure if it doesn't get either an "Updated" or an expected "not changed" response from a Dynamic DNS service (but it is not advisable to expect a host lookup to reflect the change immediately)

 `--ip_query_url`
 : URL that will return your current public IP address, as a line of text with no markup added.
 Used for the ip_change_command option.
 You can set up a URL by placing a CGI script on a server outside your network and having it do: echo Content-type: text/plain;echo;echo $REMOTE_ADDR (but if you want your IPv4 address, ensure the adjuster machine and the outside server are not both configured for IPv6)